 The Valedictorian provides a formal address to all fellow graduating students and to faculty and guests at Convocation.
 Any Mount Royal student, staff, or faculty member can nominate a graduating student to be Valedictorian.
 Potential candidates should be graduating and convocating at either the Spring or Fall convocation, and must have a minimum cumulative GPA of 3.2, be a strong public speaker, and have a history of involvement in campus or community activities.
-To start the nomination process for Valedictorian, click the form button on the right.
+To start the nomination process for Valedictorian, click the form button on the left.

 Nominees will be considered by the Selection Committee in terms of the criteria listed below: